Lina Prokofiev: Illegality of marriage and arrest

-"[S]omeone came running from the bookroom and said: 'They just announced on the radio that in Argentina a concert was held in memory of the composer Prokofiev.'
-Lina Ivanovna began to weep and, without uttering a word, walked away."
+[S]omeone came running from the bookroom and said: "They just announced on the radio that in Argentina a concert was held in memory of the composer Prokofiev."
+Lina Ivanovna began to weep and, without uttering a word, walked away.

 Release from the gulag

 After serving 8 years of her sentence, she was freed on 30 June 1956.
-Subsequent petitions to Dmitri Shostakovich and Tikhon Khrennikov, the latter a personal friend of Lina, resulted in her successful rehabilitation during the Khrushchev Thaw.
+Subsequent petitions to Dmitri Shostakovich and Tikhon Khrennikov, the latter a friend of Lina, resulted in her successful rehabilitation during the Khrushchev Thaw.
 Soon thereafter Lina petitioned the courts to have them reassert her rights as Prokofiev's sole and legitimate spouse.
 An initial ruling in her favor was reversed by the Supreme Court of the Soviet Union on 12 March 1958, which reaffirmed that their marriage had no legal validity.
 Shostakovich, Khrennikov, and Dmitry Kabalevsky were among the witnesses called upon by the court to give their testimonies in the case.

 Final years and death

 In 1974 Lina left the Soviet Union.
 She outlived her ex-husband by many years, dying in London on 3 January 1989, and being buried in the French town of Meudon.
 Royalties from his music provided her with a modest income.
 Their sons Sviatoslav (1924–2010), an architect, and Oleg (1928–1998), an artist, painter, sculptor and poet, dedicated a large part of their lives to the promotion of their father's life and work.
-She was the subject of Lina and Serge: The Love and Wars of Lina Prokofiev.
+She was the subject of Simon Morrison's 2013 biography Lina and Serge: The Love and Wars of Lina Prokofiev.